 This accelerated regain in muscle size not only benefits those interested in improving their body shape and appearance, but also those concerned with regaining their strength and power.
 Strength is the ability to produce greater force and power is a function of force and speed.
 Improving force production depends on several factors, including:

 If you’re forced to take time away from training, it’s not all bad news – you can regain your size, strength and power faster than what it took to gain it in the first place.
 Thanks to the fact muscles don’t lose the nuclei they gain during growth, muscles have a form of ‘memory’ that accelerates the regain of lost muscle.
-Although it’s tough to lose some of your heard-earned gains, it’s reassuring to know that it won’t take anywhere as much time in the gym to recoup them.
+Although it’s tough to lose some of your hard-earned gains, it’s reassuring to know that it won’t take anywhere as much time in the gym to recoup them.